codecaine-zz/markdown_tutorials/README.md

    - Clear the query with the "×" button.

 - **Toggleable Table of Contents**
+   - Right‑rail ToC (sticky) stays on screen while scrolling.
-   - On any tutorial page, click "Contents" to show/hide the ToC.
+   - Click "Contents" to show/hide the ToC; your choice is saved across visits.
-   - The ToC is generated from headings and supports smooth scrolling.
+   - Generated from page headings with smooth scrolling and active section highlighting.
    - Target headings briefly highlight when navigated to.

 - **Smart "Previous" Button Navigation**